 Answering these career questions will help new grads know what they should be thinking about before they jump into the future of work.

 Job Search Questions

 1. Do I have a professional resume, cover letter and thank-you letter that have been critiqued and ready to be modified as needed?
 Find your career center on campus for free assistance with any of these documents.
 You can also register on our job board and get a free resume critique by a professional resume writer.

 2. Have I asked any of my professors, coaches, former bosses or mentors to write reference letters for me?
 Who would recommend me for anything at this point?
 Know that you are not the only person who will be asking, so it is wise to get in line early.
 Read our 9 Key Elements of a Good Reference Letter.

 3. Do I know which job search myths are stalling new graduates?
 Read – New Grads Falling Prey to Job Search Myths

-4. Have I been to the career center on my college campus to learn which employers are recruiting grads on campus?
+7. Have I been to the career center on my college campus to learn which employers are recruiting grads on campus?

-6. Do I know my three (3) top preferred industries?
+10. Do I know my three (3) top preferred industries?
 Expand your career and industry awareness with company and industry research.

-11. Am I getting the latest career and college graduate success tips targeted for me?
+12. Am I getting the latest career and college graduate success tips targeted for me?
 Follow us on Twitter and Facebook and your college career center tweets or blogs.
 Find other resources you trust on line.